yyab/mcityCarlaChallenge.github.io/README.md

 |1| Initiate a test run from the start|
 |2| Initiate the pedestrian crossing & left turn challenge|
 |3| Initiate the left turn challenge|
+To start a test run, you should first run the code above the launch the challenge script, then start your controller to control the VUT.

+### A provisional schedule
+To avoid conflict on server connection, we made a simple schedule for teams to access the server:

+Oct 8 is for Stanford team, while Oct 9 for MIT team.
+Starting from the week of Oct 12, the MIT team can connect on Monday & Wednesday, the Stanford team can connect on Tuesday & Thursday, while Michigan team on Friday.

+### Contacts
 If you are interested in joining in the challenge, please first contact Yuanxin(zyxin@umich.edu) or Xinpeng(xinpengw@umich.edu) to get access to the server.